 A quick and easy way to create terrazzo-patterned wall art with your kids

-Summer’s here, the school’s out and the kids are in.
-We know what you’re thinking?
-What can be done to keep the kids occupied?
-Fortunately, we have an easy, practical answer to your dilemma.
-Faking an abstract terrazzo pattern with paint lets you indulge in adding a touch of home-made art to your walls and allows you to spend some quality time with your child.
+If you are thinking of redoing your child’s room, faking an abstract terrazzo pattern with paint lets you indulge in adding a touch of home-made art to your walls and allows you to spend some quality time with your child.

-The best place to start is of course, your kid’s room, which would inevitably bear the prints of their creativity.
+Allow your child’s room to bear the prints of their creativity.
 Or pick a wall that is in dire need of painting.
 Before you get started, take a look at how it’s done.

-We show you how to get that distinctive texture using abstract patterns, some really good shades of paint, a bit of imagination and by recruiting your child for some fun around the house.
-We were inspired by House on a Sugar Hill’s Jodi Geralyn Bond’s DIY terrazzo wall mural for her living room.
+We show you how to get that distinctive texture using abstract patterns, some really good shades of paint, a bit of imagination and recruiting your child for some fun around the house.
+We were inspired by Jodi Geralyn Bond of House on a Sugar Hill.
 And we hope you find your inspiration here.

 YOU WILL NEED:

-Wall paints.
-You can also use any leftover paint that you might have lying around the house.
-We recommend these shades from the Asian Paints Colour Cosmos collection to make that wall pop.
+We recommend these shades from the Asian Paints Colour Spectra collection to make that wall pop.

 · Caspean Sea (code number 7294)